Anina-Rich-lab/visual-search/README.md

     - `feedback_timeout`: How long the feedback should be shown (in seconds).
     - `prerun_timeout`: How long will it pass between the start of the trial and when the stimuli are shown (in seconds).
     - `response_timeout`: Maximum allowed response time (if the participant does not respond on time, the trial answer will be marked as incorrect).
+    - `rotate_images`: If True, the stimuli will be rotated randomly on each trial.

 - Change the introduction and goodbye texts via the `introduction_text` and `final_text` variables.